Getting Started

 npm install -D @alauda/doom typescript

-# Create docs directories, default supports bilingual Chinese and English
+# Create the docs directory, bilingual support for Chinese and English is enabled by default

 mkdir docs/en && echo '# Hello World' > docs/en/index.md